WSU Scores Big in Final Four Sales and Services

 Unleashing their secret weapon for eCommerce success

 Their real secret weapon, however, was the ability to sell merchandise online.
-With the help of MBS Systems inSite, their web store was easily updated and able to handle a large amount of traffic.
+With the help of MBS inSite, their web store was easily updated and able to handle a large amount of traffic.

 "A lot of the sports memorabilia stores in Wichita don't have an online presence, so it really gave us an advantage," Stipp explained.
 "We saw a 1000% increase in online orders compared to our average monthly web sales and still received quite a bit of business after the tournament."